hwborchers/ctv-optimization/README.md

 Additionally, for minimizing a function subject to linear inequality constraints, stats contains the routine `constrOptim()`.
 Then there is `nlm` which is used for solving nonlinear unconstrained minimization problems. `nlminb()` offers box-constrained optimization using the PORT routines. \[RGA, QN\]

 -   [lbfgsb3](https://cran.r-project.org/package=lbfgsb3) interfaces the J.Nocedal et al. L-BFGS-B 3.0 Fortran code, a limited memory BFGS solver, allowing bound constraints and being applicable to higher-dimensional problems. \[QN\]
--   And [lbfgs](https://cran.r-project.org/package=lbfgs) wraps the libBFGS library by N.Okazaki (converted from Nocedal's library), interfacing both the L-BFGS and the OWL-QN algorithm, the latter being particularly suited for higher-dimensional problems. \[QN\]
+-   And [lbfgs](https://cran.r-project.org/package=lbfgs) wraps the libBFGS library by N. Okazaki (converted from Nocedal's library), interfacing both the L-BFGS and the OWL-QN algorithm, the latter being particularly suited for higher-dimensional problems. \[QN\]
+-   [RcppNumerical](https://cran.r-project.org/package=RcppNumerical) is a collection of open source libraries for numerical computing and their integration with 'Rcpp'.
+It provides a wrapper for the L-BFGS algorithm, based on the LBFGS++ library (based on code of N. Okazaki).
 -   The following packages implement optimization routines in pure R, for nonlinear functions with bounds constraints.
 [Rcgmin](https://cran.r-project.org/package=Rcgmin/index.html): gradient function minimization similar to GC; [Rvmmin](../packages/Rvmmin/index.html): variable metric function minimization; [Rtnmin](../packages/Rtnmin): truncated Newton function minimization.
 -   Package [ucminf](https://cran.r-project.org/package=ucminf) implements an algorithm of quasi-Newton type for nonlinear unconstrained optimization, combining a trust region with line search approaches.
 The interface of `ucminf()` is designed for easy interchange with `optim()`.\[QN\]
 -   [mize](https://cran.r-project.org/package=mize) implements optimization algorithms in pure R, including conjugate gradient (CG), Broyden-Fletcher-Goldfarb-Shanno (BFGS) and limited memory BFGS (L-BFGS) methods.
 Most internal parameters can be set through the calling interface.